carlleehk/Meme-2.0/README.md

 The MemeMe is result of **UIKit Fundamentals** lesson of **Udacity's iOS Developer Nanodegree** course.

-Meme 2.0 is a meme-generating app that enables a user to attach a caption to a picture from their phone.
-After adding text to an image chosen from the Photo Album or Camera, the user can share it with friends.
-MemeMe also temporarily stores sent memes which users can browse in a table or a grid.
+Meme 2.0 is a meme-generating app that takes pictures and overlays text to make memes out of friends, family, or pets.
+Also allows sharing with others via social media or email, and viewing past memes in a table or collection view.

 ## Implementation